Knowledge base

 - Give a name to the signature.

-- Specify a name for your identity (it will be displayed next to your email address in the messages received by your contacts).
+- Specify a name for your identity (it will be displayed next to your email address in messages received by your correspondents).

-- Create the signature content in the designated field (see below for formatting options)
+- Create the content of the signature in the frame provided for this purpose (see below the formatting possibilities)

 - Choose whether or not to share the signature with all users of the Mail address.

-- Click on Advanced Settings to choose where to insert your signature: before the message (= header) or after the message (= signature)
+- Click on Advanced Settings to choose the location to insert your signature: before the message (= header) or after the message (= signature)

 - Refer to this other guide regarding the choice of sending/replying addresses.